(Un)likelihood Training for Interpretable Embedding: Experiments

 Recently, the transformer pre-trained on large vision-language datasets, such as CLIP \cite{CLIP}, has been verified as a strong backbone to text-to-video retrieval \cite{HTW:vibro_vbs2023,visione:vbs2023,Luo2021CLIP4Clip}.
 For example, CLIP features have been shown to improve the precision of search in Video Browser Showdown 2023 \cite{HTW:vibro_vbs2023}.
 Variants of the CLIP model (e.g., CLIP4CLIP \cite{Luo2021CLIP4Clip}) have also demonstrated new state-of-the-art results, such as on MSR-VTT \cite{msr-vtt} and VATEX \cite{VATEX} datasets.
+In addition to CLIP, BLIP-2 \cite{BLIP2} is also popularly used.

-In this section, we investigate the integration of CLIP features along with other existing features in ITV for learning interpretable embeddings.
-Specifically, the visual encoder of CLIP is employed to extract video features.
-Together with other features as stated in section \ref{method_search_model}, the encoders and decoder of ITV are trained.
+In this section, we investigate the integration of CLIP (as well as BLIP-2) features along with other existing features in ITV for learning interpretable embeddings.
+Specifically, the visual encoders of these pre-trained models are employed to extract video features.
+Together with other features stated in Section \ref{method_search_model}, the encoders and the decoder of ITV are trained.